Anna Karenina (1935 film): Reception

+Box office

+The film grossed $865,000 in the United States and Canada, and grossed $1,439,000 in other markets.
+It brought MGM a profit of $320,000.

+Critical response

 Writing for The Spectator in 1935, Graham Greene made much of Greta Garbo's powerful and theatrical acting in the film, noting that "it is Greta Garbo's personality which 'makes' this film, which fills the mould of the neat respectful adaptation with some kind of sense of the greatness of the novel".
 Greene found that the pathos that Garbo's acting brings to the picture overwhelms the acting of all supporting cast save that of Basil Rathbone.

-Helen Brown Norden from Vanity Fair in a glowing review wrote "Against the glittering background, these people move to their inevitable doom.
+Helen Brown Norden, in a glowing review in Vanity Fair, wrote "Against the glittering background, these people move to their inevitable doom.
 There seems more of anguish and more of sombre depth in this version than there was in the old silent film (with Garbo and John Gilbert).
-Garbo still with that remote look of "the implacable Aphrodite" on her face acts with a dignity and a bitter passion which reach a mature climax in the final scene."
+Garbo—still with that remote look of 'the implacable Aphrodite' on her face—acts with a dignity and a bitter passion which reach a mature climax in the final scene."

 The film has received acclaim from modern critics.
-It holds a 93% approval rating on Rotten Tomatoes, based on 14 reviews.
+It holds a 93% approval rating on Rotten Tomatoes, based on 14 reviews, and an average rating of 7.1/10.

 The film is recognized by American Film Institute in these lists: